Frequently asked questions

 I forgot my username.
 How can I get it?

-If you select forgot username, you can enter either your account number or Social Security number and birthdate to get your username.
+If you select forgot your username, you can enter your Social Security number or Customer Identification Number and birthdate to retrieve your username.

 I'm having trouble logging in to my account.
 How do I change my password?

-Customers have specific addresses to which payments should be sent.
-For more information on paying by mail, check the back of your billing statement or ways to make your student loan payments.
+Customers have specific addresses to use when mailing in their payments.
+Check out the back of your billing statement for the right address or ways to make your student loan payments.

-My third‐party bill‐pay does not include the correct Sallie Mae payment address.
-What do I do?
+What do I do if my third-party bill-pay doesn’t include the correct Sallie Mae payment address?

 If your bank doesn't provide the correct address for payment, contact that financial institution for help.
 In the meantime, consider making an online payment or enrolling in auto debit.